Gabinou/Codename_FireSaga/ROADMAP.md

 	- Forcible IronMan Mode

-	Force player into IronMan mode
+	Force player into IronMan mode.
+The game akwats daves, no redis or retries.

 ## Short-term